 Boothe attends policy events in Washington, D.C., and elsewhere to raise awareness about the plight of homeless female veterans and to raise funds for her organization.
 For example, she recently attended a meeting at the White House among such guests as Veterans Affairs Secretary Bob McDonald and U.S. Housing and Urban Development Secretary Julian Castro.
 But she didn't get a chance to talk to them.

-Calls to spokespersons for the VA and HUD seeking comment weren't immediately returned.
+Calls to the VA and HUD seeking comment weren't immediately returned.

 Part of the problem is the lack of current data on how many female veterans are homeless.
 Incomplete figures from the VA show that population increased from 1,380 women in fiscal 2006 to 3,328 women in fiscal 2010, according to a Government Accountability Office report from 2011.
 But those figures only include those "who have been in contact with VA" and don't capture "the overall population of homeless women veterans," the document states.